Axelph237/Vega-Sector/- pages/Rules/Skills.md

 During a moment of rest, players can choose to rearrange their active skills and skill deck.
 When a skill is moved from the skill deck to a player's active skills, all of its effects are now in play.
 In order to move a skill from their skill deck to their active skills, they must have enough open slots of the corresponding attribute.
 For instance, if a player has a skill in their skill deck that consumes 2 `Grace` slots, they must have at least 2 open slots in `Grace` to move it to their active skills.

 ## Leveling Skills
+After a skill has been gained, it can be learned.
+Learning a skill requires it currently be active.
+While a skill is being learned, any time its modifier is used a mark is added to its skill-card.
+Once a designated number of marks has been added, the skill promotes to the n